netxms/netxms-doc/admin/advanced.rst

        $1 - current interface, object of 'Interface' type
      - true/false - boolean - whether interface should be created
    * - Hook\:\:AcceptNewNode
-     - Hook that is executed on a new node add.
+     - This hook is executed by discovery process, after a new node is found and it's checked that no node with give IP address is present in the system and before any network discovery filters.
      - $ipAddr - IP address of the node being processed

        $ipNetMask - netmask of the node being processed